Frequently Asked Questions - Interesting Things with JC

 What is the goal of the podcast?

-The goal is to provide accessible, factual, engaging, and useful content for a wide audience while also supporting classroom use, research, and lifelong learning.
+The goal is to provide accessible, factual, engaging, and useful content for a wide audience while supporting classroom learning, independent research, and lifelong curiosity.

 Where can listeners access the podcast?